yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

    wrarpigdgpaper (wrappingpaper)
    ```

+   There are quite a number of Christmas-sy proteins!

    Just for fun, I also included `NATALIE`, our dear blog coach's name, in the search, and coincidentally her name is Christmas-sy!
 (Latin: *natalis dies Domini* = birthday of the Lord).
    Her name turns out to be quite popular across the kingdoms so to speak: from bacteria, fish, octopus, to birds, there are proteins with `NATALIE` inside :D
    Here are some: